 - 1. Embody Integrity

 - 2. Uphold Feminist Approaches to SLRE

 - 3. Emphasize Strategic Learning

 - 4. Be Collaborative

 - 5. Prioritize Action

-These principles are the criteria for all decision-making throughout an evaluation. https://ajws.org/our-impact/measuring-success/ the PLT is interested in understanding when it is most beneficial to leverage which parts of our social change model.
+These principles are the criteria for all decision-making throughout an evaluation. https://ajws.org/our-impact/measuring-success/

 Evaluation scope and aims